Introduction to Stats Homework

 Stats Homework was specifically designed for students who are learning statistics, so it has these features:

 - Stats Homework is free.
-Any student or instructor who wishes to use this program can download the software free from its web site.
+Any student or instructor who wishes to use this program can download the software free from this web site.
 Stats Homework has been written in Java — it will run on any modern PC operating system (i.e., Windows, Mac, and Linux/Unix).
-Thus, every student has access to a powerful and useful statistical software package whenever they need it.
+Thus, every student in the world has access to a powerful and useful statistical software package whenever they need it.

 - Stats Homework is extremely easy to use.
 I suspect that very few students will ever consult the documentation system for this program.
 Its approach to data management and analysis makes it intuitive and simple to use.

-- Stats Homework provides extensive preliminary statistics that students can use to track down their mistakes in case their hand-written answer does not match the one produced by the computer.
+- Stats Homework provides extensive preliminary statistics that students can use to better understand the statistical analysis and to track down their mistakes in case their hand-written answer does not match the one produced by the computer.

 ..and this output:

-The full output from Stats Homework includes 29 different sample statistics and a nice scatter plot.
-In addition to the correlation coefficient and significance levels, the student is provided with all of the preliminary statistics that were used in the computation of the correlation coefficient.
-Thus, if their hand-written work does not match the computer output, they have all the information that they need to track down their errors.
-In addition, the output helps the student to verify the critical value of r that they had to look up in a statistical table, and reinforces important concepts being learned in class such as one-tailed vs. two-tailed testing, confidence intervals, and the importance of graphically plotting one’s data.
+The full output from Stats Homework includes 29 different sample statistics and a scatter plot.
+In addition to the correlation coefficient and significance levels, the student is provided with a rich assortment of preliminary and supporting statistics.
+This output can help the student to verify hand-written computations, and reinforces important concepts being learned in class such as one-tailed vs. two-tailed testing, confidence intervals, and the importance of graphically plotting one’s data.

 Shouldn’t students be expected to learn professional statistical packages?